mdref/mdref-http/http/Client/getAvailableConfiguration.md

 ## Returns:

-* array, list of key/value pairs of available configuarion options and their default values.
+* array, list of key/value pairs of available configuration options and their default values.

 ## Throws: